Dental analysis in archaeology: Diet and disease

 Moving to microwear, pits are microscopic cracks in the structure of the enamel that are the result of hard particles being driven into the tooth surface that cause tiny bits of the enamel to fracture off.
 Harder foods require more force when chewing to grind down the foods, and as a result they result in more pits whilst the consumption of softer foods creates more scratches on the enamel.
 Tough but soft foods also create scratches as opposing surfaces slide past each other during mastication.
-When analysing microwear the most common technique used to involve the use of an electron microscope, but these days white light confocal microscopes can be used to observe the enamel on the tooth surface.
+When analysing microwear the most common technique involve the use of an electron microscope, but white light confocal microscopes can be used to observe the enamel on the tooth surface.

-At the site of Abu Hureyra in Syria, scanning electron microscope photos were taken of teeth from Mesolithic and Neolithic layers and the patterns of microwear were analysed.
+At the site of Abu Hureyra in Syria, scanning electron microscope photos were taken of teeth from Mesolithic and Neolithic layers and patterns of microwear were analysed.
 This revealed that the food eaten in the Neolithic was harder and coarser, reflecting a switch from the small grained seeds eaten in the Mesolithic to the large grained cereals that were dominant in the Neolithic, as well as the switch from roots and wild grains to domesticated cereals.
 There is also a change between the 2a and 2b Neolithic layers at Abu Hureyra, with teeth from the later layers showing less attrition, potentially due to a change in food preparation, or potentially due to the shift to the consumption of more domesticated meats.

 Stable isotope analysis is the final category of dental analysis for diet that can be considered, as the usual techniques of isotope analysis applied to bones to infer diet, can also be applied to teeth.
 Carbon, nitrogen, oxygen and strontium are the most commonly studied.
 A common technique is to distinguish a C3-based diet from a C4-based diet based on the ratio of the carbon isotopes ^{13}C and ^{12}C that are found within the hydroxyapatite.
 Consumption of plants that use the C3 pathway in photosynthesis, like most temperate zone vegetation, incorporate less ^{13}C into their tissues than plants that use the C4 pathways, including many tropical and savanna grasses.
 The use of these stable isotopes have shown the increasing importance of millet and rice at a Neolithic site in Shandong, China.
 Nitrogen isotopes are also commonly studied as they can suggest an agricultural or marine-based diet since the ratio of ^{15}N to ^{14}N increases higher up the food chain.